Akuli/jou/doc/perf.md

 $
 ```

-The optimizer assumes that you don't attempt to access the value of a `NULL` pointer.
+The optimizations make the program ignore the code to access the value of a `NULL` pointer.
-In other words it thinks that the `x = *foo` code will never run,
+Essentially it thinks that the `x = *foo` code will never run, because you aren't supposed to access the value of a NULL pointer.
+This code will thus get ignored.
+NOTE: if y0ou want the program to crash with optimizations on, you should do so using `abort()` function for example:
-and therefore can be ignored.

-Correctly written Jou code does not break when optimizations are enabled.           ?
-For example, accessing a `NULL` pointer simply isn't a good way to exit a program;  ?
-your program shouldn't ever do it.                                                  ?
-If you want the program to crash, you can use the `abort()` function, for example:  ?

 ```python
 declare printf(msg: byte*, ...) -> int